top of page

 1. Understand artists experiences in holistic ways

 Our experiences of place are complex and often cannot be expressed as words because thoughts, feelings and histories are not easily communicated.
-By creating maps which combine different data from architectural drawings to stories, emotions, images and fabric (for example), we can communicate a more holistic picture of how and why living and working collectively is important for artists.
-These maps also offer a means to communicate that knowledge to policymakers and publics in impactful ways.
+By creating maps which combine stories, emotions, images and fabric (for example), we can communicate a more holistic picture of how and why living and working collectively is important for artists.
+These maps will accompany more "classical" reporting in order to communicate with policymakers and publics in impactful ways.

 2. Redefine "Economic Value"